lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 go to kubuntu.org

-select the 26.04 LTS version
+select the 26.04 LTS - Plasma 6 version

 insert the USB stick in your computer.